mikelilei/Tutorial/docs/chapter_1_en.md

 Via the Task view ***(Side Menu --> Tasks)***, you can check on the download progress of any cloned repositories, or cancel any cloned repositories mid-download.

 #### Downloading from GitHub
-Besides the methods mentioned above, Git Drive also supports a search function for repositories on GitHub, allowing you to locate and download your desired GitHub repository directly from the application.
+Besides the methods mentioned above, GitDrive also supports a search function for repositories on GitHub, allowing you to locate and download your desired GitHub repository directly from the application.
 By default, any repositories downloaded from GitHub will not be synced to iCloud.
 If you want to upload these repositories to iCloud, you must manually change this setting after downloading.

 As the default setting, all currently downloading repositories will pause after exiting to the home screen or entering another application.
 Enable the setting for Background Operation Mode, found within the Server Settings menu ***(Side Menu -->  Settings --> Server)***, to continue a download until its completion, regardless of whether or not you are still in the app.

-It is suggested that this function remain disabled for most downloads, due to the limitations of mobile device processing capabilities; too many downloads may lead to excessive use of resources by the application, causing Git Drive to be shut down by the system.
+It is suggested that this function remain disabled for most downloads, due to the limitations of mobile device processing capabilities; too many downloads may lead to excessive use of resources by the application, causing GitDrive to be shut down by the system.

 Deleting a Repository
 ---------